 Boulder is just an hour from Rocky Mountain National Park, one of the nation's most majestic parklands.
 Follow Hwy.
 36 north toward the town of Lyons , worth a stop for its cute cafes, shops and the landmark Oskar Blues Grill and Brew.
-Continue on to Estes Park , a charming tourist destination with a bustling downtown lined with fudge and ice cream parlors, souvenir shops and spectacular views.
-You're now just minutes from Rocky Mountain National Park , with its crystalline lakes, fragrant ponderosa pine forests and sprawling meadows.
-Hike, picnic, drive Trail Ridge Road , spot wildlife and enjoy the spectacular terrain.
-If you plan on camping, you'll need reservations, and please be aware dogs are not permitted in the park.
+Continue on to Estes Park, a charming tourist destination with a bustling downtown lined with fudge and ice cream parlors, souvenir shops and spectacular views.
+You're now just minutes from Rocky Mountain National Park, with its crystalline lakes, fragrant ponderosa pine forests and sprawling meadows.
+Hike, picnic, drive Trail Ridge Road, spot wildlife and enjoy the spectacular terrain.
+Please be aware dogs are not permitted in the park.